 General Tax Info

-As a Registered Student Organization (RSO) your group is registered with the University as an independent and separate organization from the University, conducting itself as a not for profit entity.
-Student groups are independent and autonomous from the University and therefore do not have access to the University’s tax-exempt status.
+Registered Student Organizations (RSOs) are registered with the University as independent and separate organizations from the University.
+Student groups are independent and autonomous from the University, and therefore, do not have access to the University’s tax-exempt status.

 Nonprofit status may make a group eligible for certain benefits such as sales tax, property, and income tax exemptions.
 Recognition of Nonprofit status or Tax-exempt status is not granted solely by the taxing authorities.
 Nonprofit status can be a state law concept.
 An entity wishing to be recognized as Tax-Exempt and claim Nonprofit status must go through a federal and state approval and registration process.

 To qualify as Tax-Exempt from federal taxes, a group must meet requirements set forth in the Internal Revenue Code.
-For more information see Types of Tax-Exempt Organizations or Publication 557 on the IRS Website at www.irs.gov.
+For more information, search Organizations Eligible to Receive Tax-Deductible Charitable Contributions or review Publication 557 on the IRS website.
 The IRS also has excellent resource material on the life cycle of a tax-exempt entity on its website that explains the appropriate procedures that a group must take to be tax-exempt and to maintain its exemption.